 How Payment Dates Are Determined

-A major function of a policy period is that it dictates your payment due date.
-If you pay in full, the start of your policy period will be when your payment is due.
-If you pay monthly, your payment will be due on the same number date as your original policy start date.
+One major function of a policy period is that it dictates your payment due date.
+If you pay in full, your policy will start when your payment is due.
+If you pay monthly, your payment will be due on the same day of the month as your original policy start date.

-When a policy period ends, it is when your policy is up for renewal.
-You can either opt to continue your policy and renew, or switch to a new carrier.
+When a policy period ends, your policy is up for renewal.
+You can either keep your policy and renew it, or you can switch to a new carrier.